lazarko/GitLab-CI-CD-server-implementation/gitlab-tutorial/step5.md

 In the case that this causes problems, try using following commands to fix the issue:

 1. Remove the old version of git with: `sudo yum remove git`.
+When promted, type 'y'.

 2. Download the new version of git: `sudo yum install -y https://repo.ius.io/ius-release-el7.rpm`.

 3. Install the new downloaded version `sudo yum install git222`.
+When promted, type 'y'.

-4. Run `git --version` to control that the right version is installed (git version 2.22.2).
+4. Run `git --version` to control that the right version is installed (git version 2.22.5).

-5. Repeat step 5 in this scenario.
+5. Commit using the command `git commit --allow-empty`{{execute}} and then `git push`{{execute}}.

+6. Check your pipeline again and it should pass all stages!